GitTools/GitVersion/README.md

 |                     **Docker FullFX** |   [FullFX][dockerhub-fullfx]              |                      -                    |

 ## Compatibility

-GitVersion works on Mac, Linux with Mono and Windows.
+GitVersion works Windows, Linux, and Mac.

 Tip: If you get `System.TypeInitializationException: The type initializer for 'LibGit2Sharp.Core.NativeMethods' threw an exception. --->